eccentricOrange/npbc/README.md

 ```

 ### Windows
 Download and run `install.bat` from this repository.
+You'll have to add the download location (`%APPDATA%/npbc`)to your Windows path.